trapperkreeper/Project1/readme.md

 chart of "Game Mechanic by Publication Year" to see how these trends have changed over time.

+### category_vs_mechanics.ipynb

+This notebook analyzes the relationship between categories and mechanics.
+It generates a heatmap showing the number of games in which a category/mechanic pair is featured.

 ## Credits

 ### Contributors